 What is Jpmcb Card Services?

-Why is Jpmcb Card Showing Up on My Credit Report?
+Why is JPMCB Card Services On My Credit Report?

 If you recently applied for a credit card through Chase Bank, then Jpmcb appears on your credit report as a hard inquiry.